 Although Braxon Peak is centrally located in the Sawtooth Moutains, this mountain is quite unique to the area.
 While most Sawtooth summits are composed of solid granite and slabs of flawless rock, the summit of Braxon Peak is made of crumbling sandstone-like material.

 The slopes surrounding it are made up of numerous, unnamed and unnclimbed spires and towers.
 The unique color of rock, as well as the rare crystals, which can be found in the area, certainly make this a special mountain.

 Braxon Peak is rarely climbed.
 It's close proximity to the Elephants Perch, Mount Heyburn, The Grand Mogul, as well as several other popular climbing areas, creates a tendency for climbers to bypass Braxon Peak.
 In fact, there is no rock cairn on the summit, which truly paints a picture for how seldom climbed the peak is.

-There is only one known route to the summit, and because of the nature of the rock, it may be the only route as well.
+There is only one known route to the summit, and because of the nature of the rock, it may be the only

 To access Braxon Peak from Ketchum and Sun Valley Idaho, drive north on Highway 75 over Galena Summit and into the Sawtooth Valley.

 Drive to the obvious turnoff for Redfish Lake, just a few miles before Stanley, and follow the signs that lead you to the main lodge.

 From Redfish Lake Lodge, take the transfer boat to the far end of the lake.
 These small boats run from 7a.m. to 5.p.m. roughly every two hours.
 Check for a schedule once you arrive.
 Otherwise it is a 5 miles hike around the massive lake.